goerz/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 7. Push changes to the topic branch on *your* remote
 8. Make a pull request against the base {% if cookiecutter.use_git_flow == 'y' %}develop{% else %}master{% endif %} branch through the Github website of your fork.

-The project contains a ``Makefile`` to help with development tasts.
+The project contains a ``Makefile`` to help with development tasks.
 In your checked-out clone, do

 .. code-block:: console